Kaiwhakahaere Waka Rererangi

 - work in airports and aeroplane cockpits

-- work in conditions that are often noisy, and can be rough or uncomfortable in bad weather
+- work in conditions that may be noisy, and can be uncomfortable in bad weather

 What's the job really like?